Identifying Lab-Grown Diamonds

 HPHT synthetic diamond crystals typically show cubic faces in addition to octahedral ones.
 Because the shapes of natural and HPHT synthetic diamond crystals are different, their internal growth patterns also differ dramatically.
 These growth patterns can be among the most reliable ways to separate them.

-The resulting faceted synthetic gems often exhibit visual features such as color distribution, fluorescence zoning, and graining patterns related to their cross-shaped, growth-sector structure, as well as the presence of occasional dark flux-metal inclusions.
+The resulting faceted synthetic gems often exhibit visual features such as colour distribution, fluorescence zoning, and graining patterns related to their cross-shaped, growth-sector structure, as well as the presence of occasional dark flux-metal inclusions.
 In some cases the material exhibits persistent phosphorescence after the ultraviolet lamp is turned off.
 These synthetic diamonds can be positively identified using laboratory techniques such as visible and photoluminescence spectroscopy.

 The addition of boron in the growth system results in blue crystals.
-Other colors—such as pink and red—can be produced by post-growth treatment processes that involve radiation and heating, but they are less common.
+Other colours—such as pink and red—can be produced by post-growth treatment processes that involve radiation and heating, but they are less common.

-Like HPHT synthesis, CVD synthesis continues to improve and allow manufacturers to offer larger sizes and improved color and clarity (Recent Advances in CVD Synthetic Diamond Quality, Gems & Gemology, Summer 2012, Vol. 48, No. 2).
+Like HPHT synthesis, CVD synthesis continues to improve and allow manufacturers to offer larger sizes and improved colour and clarity (Recent Advances in CVD Synthetic Diamond Quality, Gems & Gemology, Summer 2012, Vol. 48, No. 2).

 GIA recently tested two large CVD synthetic diamonds weighing 2.51 and 3.23 cts, the largest CVD-grown diamonds GIA has examined to date (Two Large CVD-Grown Synthetic Diamonds Tested by GIA, Lab Notes, Gems & Gemology, Winter 2015, Vol. 51, No. 4).